the-kompany/gobol/language_reference.md

 *fmt-string* is a string containing tokens that describe the format of date-string.
 The tokens are the same as those used in the print PIC of a date item and the **DATE2STR** function.
 The allowable tokens in fmt-string are:

 	A.M.
 AM/PM indicator with periods
 	AM 		AM/PM indicator
 	AY		Two character year and century where 00-99 is century CC		2 digit century
 	D		The day of week (1-7, Sun=1,Sat=7)
 	DAY		The 9 character name of day of week (SUNDAY-SATURDAY) DD		The 2 digit day number within month (1-31)
 	D*		The 1 or 2 digit day number within month (1-31) DY		The 3 character name of day of week (SUN-SAT)
 	HH		The 2 digit hour in 12 hour time (0112)
 	HH12		The 2 digit hour in 12 hour time (0112)
 	HH24		The 2 digit hour in 24 hour time (0023)
 	H*		The 1 or 2 digit hour in 12 hour time (1-12)
 	H*12		The 1 or 2 digit hour in 12 hour time (1-12)
 	H*24		The 1 or 2 digit hour in 24 hour time (0-23)
 	MI		The 2 digit minute within the hour (00-59)
 	MM		The 2 digit month number within year (01-12)
 	M*		The 1 or 2 digit month number within year (1-12) MON		The 3 character name of month (JAN-DEC)
 	MONTH		The 9 character name of month (JANUARY-DECEMBER) NNN...
 Number of days  (up to 9 Ns)
 	P.M.
 AM/PM indicator with periods
 	PM		AM/PM indicator
 	Q		Quarter within year (1-4)
 	SS		The 2 digit second within the minute (00-59) SSSSS		The 5 digit second within the day (086399) TTT...
 Fractions of seconds (up to 9 Ts)
 	W		The week within the month (1-5)
 	WW		The 2 digit week within the year (0153)
 	Y		The last digit of the year
 	YY		The last 2 digits of the year.
 	YYY		The last 3 digits of the year
 	YYYY		The 4 digit year
 	Y,YYY		Year with comma
 	space		Space
 	:		Colon
-	/			Virgule
+	/		Forward slash
 	-		Hyphen
 	.
 Period
 	,		Comma
 	;		Semicolon
 	"str" 		Quoted string